The Ten Commandments and the Ceremonial law (Mosaic Law)

 If we see in scripture a law that speaks of observing days, months, seasons and years and or various offerings and bondage etc, we know it is speaking of the sacrificial law that ended at the cross.
-If the passage of scripture is centered around loving God or man, then we can be sure it is referring to the Ten Commandments or the two great Commandments that sum up this law.
+If the passage of scripture is centered around loving God or man, then we can be sure it is referring to the Ten Commandments or the greatest Commandments that sum up this law.
 See Matthew 22:35-40 and Romans 13:9.
 Having now covered much of the required ground work, let the Bible itself using the following table give a clearer distinction between these two laws.

 |Ten Commandments (Moral Law)||Ceremonial Law (temporary Jewish law)|

 |1.
 First spoken personally by God.
 Exodus 20:1, 22||1.
 Spoken first by Moses.
 Exodus 24:3|